SuperbWebDeveloper11/weekly-notes/W10 CSS Media Query.md

-# CSS Media Query Notes
+# CSS Media Query

-## These Notes are Cover the Following Topics
+## The following notes are covered in this file

 - What is a Media Query?
 - Add a Breakpoint